michaeldyrynda/git-workflow/readme.md

 git push -u origin feature/my-new-feature
 ```

+#### Meaningful commit messages

+It is important when making commits to leave meaningful commit messages.
+Meaningful commit messages makes it easy for somebody not familiar with the code changes to have a good understanding of changes that are being made through the development process.
+It also makes the release manager's job simpler when it comes time for them to write release notes, as they are provided with a concise overview of everything that was changed, added, or removed, just by looking at the git log between the previous and current releases.

+There are seven rules that ought to be followed when writing your commit messages:

+> 1. Separate subject from the body with a blank line
+> 2. Limit the subject line to 50 characters
+> 3. Capitalise the subject line
+> 4. Do not end the subject line with a period
+> 5. Use the imperative mood in the subject line
+> 6. Wrap the body at 72 characters
+> 7. Use the body to explain *what* and *why* vs *how*

+More information, and a breakdown of the seven rules, on writing meaningful commit messages can be found [here](http://chris.beams.io/posts/git-commit/).

 View the project page within GitHub and create a new Pull Request, which targets the `master` branch.

 This Pull Requests's code will be reviewed by one of the organisation team members responsible for QA.